 You have the right to ask us not to process your personal data for marketing purposes.
 We will request your consent (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by checking the appropriate boxes on the forms we use to collect your data.
 You can also exercise the right to withdraw your consent at any time where processing is based on consent by contacting us at email@example.com

-With the introduction of the GDPR with effect from 25th May 2018, you also have the following rights:
+With the introduction of the GDPR on 25th May 2018, you also have the following rights:

 - To object to the particular use of your personal information for our legitimate business interests;

 - In certain circumstances, to have your personal information deleted or our use of your information restricted;

 - In certain circumstances, to not be subject solely to automated decision making and where we make such automated decisions, you have the right to have a person review the decision;

 - To data portability (i.e. to have access to a transferable copy of the personal information we hold to transfer it to another service provider).